dltj/dltj-blog/content/2023-03-23-issue-100-internet-governance.md

 ## The ball of fur, well, sheds!
 {: #mittens}
-{% include image.html
-width="700"
-src="2023/2023-03-23-mittens.jpg"
-alt="A black cat curled up sleeping on a jumbled pink blanket.
-The pink of the blanket shows a large amount of fur."
+{{ image(width="700", localsrc="2023/2023-03-23-mittens.jpg", alt="A black cat curled up sleeping on a jumbled pink blanket.
+The pink of the blanket shows a large amount of fur.") }}
-%}